 During the celestial annual journey of the Earth round the Sun, the Summer Solstice is the moment when the Sun is at its furthermost point north of the Equator.

 In the Northern Hemisphere, the 2022 summer solstice is on 21 June, at 09:13 GMT.

 Our Sun Time App shows the sun's seasonal position in the solar cycle right now.
 It is a digital yearly sundial.
 There are physical sundials as well, which could be called sunlight timepieces.
-Read more here.

-The word solstice comes from the Latin for midsummer expressing the idea that the sun is stopped in its ascent of the sky.
+The word 'solstice' comes from the Latin for midsummer, expressing the idea that the sun is stopped in its ascent of the sky.

 The earth's tilt means that the sun's position varies by 46° during the yearly orbit.
 The northerly limit is known as the Tropic of Cancer and the southerly limit is the Tropic of Capricorn.